Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/mcnally.md

 +++
-image = "img/girdlestone.jpg"
+image = "img/mcnally.jpg"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Guest Speakers"
-draft = false
+title = "Guest Speaker Prof Martin McNally" draft = false weight = 10
-weight = 2
 +++

-Throughout the day
+"If there's pus about, let it out"

+13:30-14:30
 <!--more-->

 We have the pleasure of hosting a number of eminent speakers from around the world.